Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Complexity Comparison

-Though the third and fourth configurations offer good acceleration, they incur high resource utilization and power consumption.
-This can be reduced significantly by using fixed-point architectures, as shown in Rows 5 and 6 of Table~\ref{tab:HACD_Comp}.
-Further improvement in acceleration factor and reduction in resource utilization is possible by exploring fixed-point realization of the MUSIC.
-However, it is challenging due to the large number of packets that demand autocorrelation and EVD of high dimension signal.
-This demands more efforts towards the fixed-point realization of MUSIC for 3D RSP especially for large $N$.

 In the existing architecture, the precision of azimuth estimation ($\Delta \phi$) is $1^{\circ}$, meaning there are 181 candidate angles when the search space is from $-90^{\circ}$ to $+90^{\circ}$.
-For each angle, we need to perform the MF operation in equation \eqref{eq:MatMultFFT}.
+For each angle, we need to perform the MF operation in Steps 2 and 3 in Section~\ref{Sec:RSPF}.
 Due to resource constraints, we can not have a fully parallel architecture with 181 MF IPs.
 In this direction, we explore a new configuration of the proposed architecture by having two MF IPs resulting in the serial-parallel configuration as shown in Row 7 of Table~\ref{tab:HACD_Comp}.
-As expected, a significant gain in acceleration factor is achieved with a slight increase in resource utilization and power consumption.
-Similar architecture can be explored for FFT operations which are currently being done sequentially by using single IP shared across all antennas.
-When we compare architectures in Rows 4 and 7, the architecture in Row 7 offers a 1.5 times higher acceleration factor, needs fewer resources and consumes less power.
+As expected, a significant gain in AF is achieved with a slight increase in resource utilization and power consumption.
+Similar architecture can be explored for FFT operations which are currently being done sequentially by using a single IP shared across all antennas.
+When we compare architectures in Rows 4 and 7, the architecture in Row 7 offers a 1.5 times higher AF, needs fewer resources, and consumes less power.
 This validates the importance of careful HSCD, WL optimization, and serial-parallel architectures.